-This is a case where the botanical name is more commonly used in some circles than the common name; when the botanical name is used as an alternate common name below, the first letter is not capitalized.
+This is a case where the botanical name is commonly used as the common name; when the botanical name is so used, the first letter is not capitalized.

+Chinese loropetalum is an evergreen, multi-stemmed shrub of the broadleaf variety.
 This bush is in the witch hazel family.
 You can see the similarity of the flower to that of the namesake shrub of this family, witch hazel shrub, which also bears a fringe-like bloom.
 Bloom time is March or April, depending on where you garden.

 The plant has a spreading form and, under ideal conditions, may attain a height of 12 feet with a width that is about the same (or sometimes less than that).

+Popular in the southeastern U.S., Chinese loropetalum is best grown in planting zones 7 to 10.
 It may survive winter in a colder climate but most likely will not be evergreen there.
 The bush is native to the Far East.

-Uses for Chinese Loropetalum Shrubs, Care, and Pushing the Hardiness Envelope:
+Uses for Chinese Loropetalum Shrubs, Care, and Pushing the Hardiness Envelope

 Mix compost into the soil at planting time.
 Not only will the compost act as a slow-release fertilizer, but it will also improve drainage.
 This is important for Chinese loropetalum shrub, which is susceptible to root rot.
 For the same reason, when you plant the bush, be sure not to sink the top of the root ball below the soil surface.

-- L. chinense var. rubrum 'Burgundy'
+- L. chinense var. rubrum Burgundy

-- L. chinense var. rubrum 'Ruby'
+- L. chinense var. rubrum Ruby

-- L. chinense var. rubrum Ever Red®
+- L. chinense var. rubrum Ever Red

-Being a true dwarf, 'Ruby' makes for a nicely compact, rounded shrub, averaging 4 feet by 4 feet.
+Being a true dwarf, Ruby makes for a nicely compact, rounded shrub, averaging 4 feet by 4 feet.
 Its new foliage is ruby red (thus the name) and its flowers hot pink.

-If you really crave a type with red flowers, the closest thing that you will find to a true red is Ever Red®.
+If you really crave a type with red flowers, the closest thing that you will find to a true red is Ever Red.
 Its leaves are a dark burgundy color, and its size is approximately 5 feet by 5 feet.